ivangabriele/docker-llm/README.md

 ### For pre-loaded LLM tags

 > [!WARNING]
-> This is still a work in progress.
+> Don't use that.
+This is still a work in progress.

 - `TENSOR_PARALLEL_SIZE`: Number of GPUs to use.
 Default: `1`.